KUGAKU/fastapi-python-master/readme.md

 ## how to start

 1. run `pip install -r requirements.txt`
-2. run Debug and Execute in VSCode
+2. run Run and Debug in VSCode

 ## how to add model